- How to read a balance sheet.

 The P&L Report

-The P&L report can also be referred to as the income statement or operating statement.
-This report highlights how much income a business generates over a specified period of time and how much profit was left after paying off its costs.
+The P&L report can also be called the income or operating statement.
+This report highlights how much income a business generates over a specified period of time and how much profit is left after paying off its costs.

 You’ve undoubtedly heard the phrase “give us the bottom line” before.
-That expression has its origins in the P&L report: The bottom line shows how much profit a business generated.
+That expression originates in the P&L report: The bottom line shows how much profit a business generates.

-The important metrics contained on a P&L report include:
+The important metrics contained in a P&L report include:

 Balance Sheet

 The balance sheet is a table that shows all of the resources a business has at its disposal and how they have been financed so far.
-It itemizes all of the business’ net assets, the owner or shareholder equity, and the total liabilities.
+It itemizes the business’s net assets, the owner or shareholder equity, and the total liabilities.

 The balance sheet gives the book value of the business.
-It is a tally of everything the company owns, owes, and investments it has received.
+It is a tally of everything the company owns, owes, and receives investments.
 It can also be used to determine the business’ rate of return or to appraise its capital structure.

 Cash Flow Statement